 Zapier is a company that can automate anything.
 So, we were curious to find out how much of their own work they’ve automated, especially in customer service.
 Join us in this fun fireside chat with Lauren Fearn, the Senior Manager of Global Care Support at Zapier, and find out what’s happening behind the scenes.

 Enjoy the full fireside chat and check out Lauren’s key takeaways about company culture, customer service, remote work, and leadership below.

 - Slack is not just a communication channel, it’s a remote office.
-Running a remote team doesn’t mean you have to miss out on spontaneous discussions about support tickets, latest news, watercooler chats, or the most important presentations.
+Running a remote team doesn’t mean you have to miss out on spontaneous discussions about support tickets, the latest news, watercooler chats, or the most important presentations.
 Create separate channels for these kinds of topics and move your communications to Slack.

 - Zapier has a crowdsourced internal blog called Async for the most important information that everybody has to know about.
 The coolest part of the content hub is that everybody can mark Slack messages or discussions to be posted to the blog for the entire team to see by leaving a specific reaction to their message on Slack.
 (I told you, they can automate anything!)

 - Weekly update posts on Friday are a nice way to wrap up the week and let the team know what everybody has been up to, what they’ve learned, and what their challenges are.

 - Weekly 1-on-1 meetings have a 10+10+10 structure: 10 minutes for you, 10 minutes for me, 10 minutes for growth.
 This personal facetime is not spent getting to know what the directs are doing (that’s what the weekly updates are for).
 Instead, these meetings are used as a place for discussing the employees’ goals and determining how the company can help them achieve those goals.

 - Small Improvements is the 1-on-1 software that Zapier uses to take notes, set objectives, and give feedback.